The startpage is customised based on your choice, but institution-wide news items and content is always visible to everyone.

 • Copyright • ISBN and ISSN number • Templates

-When the date of the dissertation defence is formally approved by the vice-chancellor, the examiner must notify the faculty board in writing of the defence.
-The proposal must contain the doctoral student's name, title of thesis, time and place for the defence and proposals for opponent, grading committee and chairman of the dissertation.
-It should always be stated if the supervisor has had any cooperation with the opponent.
-Decisions on the opponent, the grade board and the chairman of the defence are taken by the faculty dean.
-The proposal is sent at least eight weeks prior to the planned dissertation defence date to Frankie Ekerholm, email@example.com.
+It should always be stated if the supervisors or doctoral student has had any cooperation with the opponent or any of the members of the grading committee.
+A PDF-version of the opponent's cv is attached to the proposal.
+Decisions on the opponent, the examining board and the chairman of the defence are taken by the faculty dean.
+The proposal is sent at least eight weeks prior to the planned defence date to Frankie Ekerholm, email@example.com.

 The thesis' edition should be planned to be sufficient for: